Ignite and Equip Conference Cohorts

 Cohort-based degree pathway—in partnership with regional conferences of the Evangelical Covenant Church

-Relational seminary education you can accomplish.
+Relational seminary education you can accomplish

-Why Seminary Through Ignite and Equip?
+Why seminary through Ignite and Equip?

-• Gain biblical, theological, and practical foundations for powerful ministry
+• Gain biblical, theological, and practical foundations for powerful ministry.

-• Learn from professors with academic expertise and pastoral vision
+• Learn from professors with academic expertise and pastoral vision.

-• Blend the friendship of an embodied learning community with the flexibility of online delivery
+• Blend the friendship of an embodied learning community with the flexibility of online delivery.

-• Build it all through the most affordable option for a North Park Theological Seminary degree
+• Build it all through the most affordable option for a North Park Theological Seminary degree.

-The MA in Christian Formation
+Master of Arts in Christian Formation

-The Master of Arts in Christian Formation (MACF) is an accredited, 48-credit-hour master’s degree designed to equip leaders for ministries focused on Christian formation, discipleship, and spiritual growth in congregational and educational settings.
+The MACF is an accredited, 48-credit-hour master’s degree designed to equip leaders for ministries focused on Christian formation, discipleship, and spiritual growth in congregational and educational settings.

 Request information